-South Shore Marine, Chester
+South Shore Marine, Chester, nova scotia

 EL hasn’t been out of the water for about eighteen months since March 2012.
 The bottom was heavily fouled and the first job for the yard was to pressure wash the hull.
 That still left a lot of manual work to scrape and rub down to prepare for the new anti-fouling.
 We decided to use Interlux CSC Micron, an amazingly expensive paint at nearly $300 per gallon, and that isn’t even an Imperial gallon!
 It took three cans to apply two thick coats.
 Hopefully it will be worth the expense and she won’t need oo much attention for a while!